 A siege machine used by Sennacherib against the walls of Lachish

 Wall relief from the palace of Nimrud, showing Assyrian soldiers attacking the city of Lachish.
 Note the sappers undermining the wall foundations, the impaled captives, the battering ram and the archers armed with composite bows

 It was expensive and time-consuming, but effective.
 The great empires of the ancient Near East perfected this type of warfare.
 The Assyrians developed specialized storm troops who were able to take advantage of any breaches in the wall.
 Trained sappers built zig-zag trenches allowing their own soldiers to get closer to the walls of the besieged city, without being hit by missiles coming from the city.
 Their engineers developed new siege weapons such as covered battering rams and mining tools.

 The attackers would seal off the city under attack by encircling it with their army.
-The soldiers would settle down to work, but it was a busy time for the engineers, who would begin building siege works.
+The soldiers would settle down to wait, but it was a busy time for the engineers, who would begin building siege works.
 An earthen wall might be built to encircle the city; it would have guard towers at regular intervals, to keep watch for breakouts.
-Siege ramps made of earth and wood would be built (see above right) as soon as the battering rams were ready for use.
+Siege ramps made of earth and wood would be built as soon as the battering rams (see below) were ready for use.

-Unfortunately for Israel it lay at a strategic crossroad, straddling major trade routes and wedged between two great empires, Sumeria/Assyria and Egypt.
+Unfortunately for Israel it lay at a strategic crossroad, straddling major trade routes and wedged between two great empires, Sumeria/Assyria on the one hand, and Egypt on the other.
 So it often became a battlefield when foreign troops passed through on their way to somewhere else.